Welcome To Chaos

 You can think of these as a pyramid.
 Each is foundational to the next. also It's in this process that often I discover the discreet weaknesses that once addressed can be the key that unlocks the door to a higher level of performance.

 Even the NCAA is becoming more aware of the value of proprioception in injury prevention.
-Unfortunately, it's the women's sports that have embraced a new way, walked away from Olympic platform training ,and embraced high volume, high intensity functional exercise as the optimal approach to creating strong and capable athletes more immune to devastating sports injuries.
+Unfortunately, it's the women's sports that have embraced a new way, walked away from Olympic platform training, and embraced high volume, low wight, high intensity functional exercise as the optimal approach to creating strong and capable athletes more immune to devastating sports injuries.

-As sports conditioning coaches, strength coaches, and trainers, I feel strongly we have an ethical obligation to train our clients in ways that are both safe and effective.
-In my private practice, beginning twenty years ago, I made a decision I was going to serve my clients, who were athletes, not the team, or its coaches, managers, or owners.
-My role, responsibility, and loyalty was clear.
-I made that choice.
-And many a team Athletic Trainer, or team General Manager has been less than happy with me because I gave the athlete advice that conflicted with team goals.
+As sport conditioning coaches, strength coaches, and trainers, Tom feels strongly we have an ethical obligation to train our clients in ways that are both safe and effective.
+In Tom's private practice, beginning twenty years ago, he made a decision he was going to serve his clients, who were athletes, not the team, or its coaches, managers, or owners.
+Tom's role, responsibility, and loyalty were clear.
+He made that choice.
+And many a team Athletic Trainer, or team General Manager has been less than happy with him because I gave the athlete advice that conflicted with team goals.

 My value to a client, whether they are an ordinary person, or a world class athlete, is twofold.
-First, I am a world class trainer/strength coach.
-Second, I'm a skilled clinician with a significant experience and expertise in health care.
-Clients come to me well.
-But they also often come to me injured.
-My value in that instance is the assistance and advice I offer in navigating the health care system, vetting and selecting the right clinician for the job, and managing the process.
+First, Tom is a world class trainer/strength coach.
+Second, he's a skilled clinician with significant experience and expertise in health care.
+Clients come to Tom well.
+But they also often come to him injured.
+Tom's value in that instance is the assistance and advice he offers in navigating the health care system, vetting and selecting the right clinician for the job, and managing the process.

 When an athlete is injured, high school or pro, there is a pressure to return to the sport prematurely.
 The team, coaches, sometimes parents, and the athlete, him or her self, all want to see a return to play.
 But to do so prematurely, before healing is complete, is foolhardy.
 Secondary or follow-on injuries are common, and then comes the inevitable injury cycle that ultimately ends careers prematurely.
-I help to ensure this doesn't happen.
+Tom Vachet helps to ensure this doesn't happen.

-On July 10, 1999, I was sitting in the Rose Bowl in Pasadena, California in 100+ degree heat, as Team USA, led in part by my client Mia Hamm, and Brandi Chastain, clinched the World Cup in a desperate effort against China.
+On July 10, 1999, Tom was sitting in the Rose Bowl in Pasadena, California in 100+ degree heat, as Team USA, led in part by my clients Mia Hamm, and Brandi Chastain, clinched the World Cup in a desperate effort against China.

-In the years that followed I had the opportunity to witness many similar great sporting events, nearly all up close and personal.
-But I've also had the pleasure of working with middle and high school athletes.
-Those I particularly have enjoyed, sought out even.
-Because I always felt I could get to some youngster early on, teach them the most correct and beneficial way to prepare for their sport, most importantly, they might survive their athletic career without injury.
+In the years that followed Tom had the opportunity to witness many similar great sporting events, nearly all up close and personal.
+But he also had the pleasure of working with middle and high school athletes.
+Those Tom enjoyed, sought out even.
+Because He always felt he could get to some youngster early on, teach them the most correct and beneficial way to prepare for their sport, and most importantly, they might survive their athletic career without injury.

-Which brings me to the point, what is it I do that is different, and that caused so many athletes to seek me out?
-I think first it's my maturity, combined with my experience; educationally, as a clinician, my body of work, and the reputation I've gained through the years.
+Which brings me to the point, what is it Tom does differently, and that caused so many athletes to seek him out?
+It's likely his maturity, combined with his experience; educationally, as a clinician, his body of work, and the reputation he gained through the years.

-Second, I combine elements of many different approaches to fitness in my training.
-For example, although I am a firm proponent of training in a neurologically enriched, unstable environment, I weave stabilized resistance training through the fabric of a workout.
+Second, Tom combines elements of many different approaches to fitness in his training.
+For example, although he is a firm proponent of training in a neurologically enriched, unstable environment, he weaves stabilized resistance training through the fabric of a workout.

-Third, I train in a state of "CHAOS", where no two training sessions are alike.
+Third, Tom trains in a state of "CHAOS", where no two training sessions are alike.
 Maintaining a high degree of neuromuscular confusion ensures avoidance of training plateaus.
-My clients experience a state of continuous improvement.
+His clients experience a state of continuous improvement.

-Fourth, I train my clients using low weight, high volume, at high intensity.
+Fourth, he trains his clients using low weight, high volume, at high intensity.
 No client, from the biggest NFL lineman to the smallest figure skater has ever lifted more than 45 pounds.
 Heavy Olympic-style lifts, no matter good form, create cumulative trauma injuries to susceptible joints; lumbar spine, shoulders, hips, knees, and ankles.
-I've worked with more than one high school senior volleyball player, with low-back pain, who demonstrated advanced osteoarthritis of the lumbar spine on MRI.
+He has worked with more than one high school senior volleyball player, with low-back pain, who demonstrated advanced osteoarthritis of the lumbar spine on MRI.
 Both had collegiate offers to D-1 schools that were lost to an injury that really can't be effectively healed.

-Fifth, I train very safely, and no athlete has ever experienced an injury while training with me.
-Through an intelligent, progressive training process I minimize risk and optimize performance.
-I teach my clients to move "with intention", in good form, using postural, balance, and core control.
+Fifth, Tom trains very safely, and no athlete has ever experienced an injury while training with him.
+Through an intelligent, progressive training process Tom minimizes risk and optimizes performance.
+He teaches his clients to move "with intention", in good form, using postural, balance, and core control.

-Sixth, I believe in providing a breakthrough experience, allowing my clients to exceed their perceived physical and emotional limitations.
+Sixth, Tom believes in providing a breakthrough experience, allowing my clients to exceed their perceived physical and emotional limitations.
 That can occur through development of the ability to do a 25-minute plank, or to crank out 50 pistol squats in a row on each leg.
-The work I do is high intensity.
-I am relentless in my expectations, and demand that clients deliver.
+The work he does is high intensity.
+He is relentless in his expectations, and demands that clients deliver.
 The net result is dramatic improvement in a short period of time, and a sense of "powerfulness" never experienced.

-Finally, I respect the limits of my expertise.
-I am not a massage therapist, physical therapist, sports psychologist, or a nutritionist.
-However, I have always promoted to my clients these professionals should be your "entourage".
-Derek Fisher was the first of my clients I suggested this concept to.
-He took it, and I believe Derek's willingness to take this, and other advice I offered, was the reason why he had three back-to-back best seasons of his career with me, beginning at the age of 30, considered by most to be "old" in the league.
+Finally, Tom respects the limits of his expertise.
+He understands he is not a massage therapist, physical therapist, sports psychologist, or a nutritionist.
+However, he has always promoted to his clients these professionals should be your "entourage".
+Derek Fisher was the first client Tom suggested this concept to.
+He took it, and Tom believes Derek's willingness to take this, and other advice he offered, was the reason why he had three back-to-back best seasons of his career with him, beginning at the age of 30, considered by most to be "old" in the league.

 Other Than Pro Athletes

-I am often asked if I work with clients other than professional athletes.
+Tom is often asked if he works with clients other than professional athletes.
 The answer is, of course.
-My career began with me working as a nurse consultant in rehabilitation.
-I worked with children and adults with developmental disabilities, and adults and children with head and spinal cord injuries, and I have done so in nearly every major rehabilitation hospital or center in the United States.
-I have also volunteered for several wheelchair games, including the Paralyzed Veterans of American games.
+His career began working as a nurse consultant in rehabilitation.
+He worked with children and adults with developmental disabilities, and children and adults with head and spinal cord injuries, and he have done so in nearly every major rehabilitation hospital or center in the United States.
+He has also volunteered for several wheelchair games, including the Paralyzed Veterans of American games.

-I have also volunteered my time in Los Angeles to three local universities; UCLA, USC, and CSDH At Bishop Montgomery High School, and Cal State Dominguez Hills, the coaches allowed me to take over the strength training of their men's basketball teams full time for the summer and pre-season.
-I took both teams out of the weight room, and trained them exclusively on the basketball court.
+Tom has also volunteered his time in Los Angeles to three local universities; UCLA, USC, and CSDH.
+At Bishop Montgomery High School, and Cal State Dominguez Hills, the coaches allowed Tom to take over the strength training of their men's basketball teams full time for the summer and pre-season.
+Tom took both teams out of the weight room, and trained them exclusively on the basketball court.
 At the end of the summer, one remarkable accomplishment was achieved by both, in that every student athlete could finish a fifteen-minute plank.
 More importantly, both teams had no injuries the following season, and the CSDH Toros won the most games in school history, winning the CCA conference for the first time in school history, and making it to the NCAA tournament for the first time in school history.

-In addition to my work with high school and college teams, I've done work with a considerable number of individual youth individual athletes across a range of sports; Lacrosse, football, volleyball, soccer, basketball, baseball, etc. And many of my younger clients have worked with me from middle school, and gone on to obtain scholarships at some of the best athletic colleges and universities; UCLA, USC, UVA, Oregon, Villanova, ASU, etc.
+In addition to his work with high school and college teams, Tom has done work with a considerable number of individual youth athletes across a range of sports; Lacrosse, football, volleyball, soccer, basketball, baseball, etc. And many of his younger clients have worked with him since middle school, and gone on to obtain scholarships at some of the best athletic colleges and universities; UCLA, USC, UVA, Oregon, Villanova, ASU, etc.

-In addition to all my work with athletes of every stripe, I worked with a significant number just ordinary people.
+In addition to Tom's work with athletes of every stripe, He has worked with a significant number just ordinary people.
 Some were recreational athletes, and some were not.
 Most wanted to either recover their lost athleticism and get back in shape.
-Some came to me injured, looking for a solution; either a referral, or rehabilitation.
-And then there were the "seniors" who came to me to teach them how to use the "machines" in the gym.
-They have all been surprised the first thing I ask them to do, is to first simply sit on the floor, then stand back up unaided.
+Some came to Tom injured, looking for a solution; either a referral, or rehabilitation.
+And then there were the "seniors" who came to Tom to teach them how to use the "machines" in the gym.
+They have all been surprised the first thing he asks them to do is to first simply sit on the floor, then stand back up unaided.

 What follows is a discussion around the topic of independence; the ability to move freely without assistance, and without the fear of falling.
-I help them to understand that sitting on a machine and pushing or pulling weights will not safeguard them from tripping over a rug, or give them the ability to climb a set of stairs or take a long walk in the park.
-Like every other client, they are delighted to discover just how good a condition they be in.
-The fact is age is not a barrier to good health, physical conditioning , and activities you want to participate in.
+Tom wants to help them to understand that sitting on a machine and pushing or pulling weights will not safeguard them from tripping over a rug, or give them the ability to climb a set of stairs or take a long walk in the park.
+Like every other client, they are delighted to discover just how good a condition they are in.
+The fact is age is not a barrier to good health, physical conditioning, and activities you want to participate in.